 Dr. Markenya L. Williams is a Chicagoan, with great Southside pride.
 She has been an educator since 2005 and is an active member of the NAACP and proud Board Member of the Illinois Principals Association (Kishwaukee Region,) Burst Into Books Inc. (Chicago,) & St. James Community Church (Chicago.)
-Dr. Williams has held multiple positions and titles throughout her career: teacher’s assistant, teacher, grade level team leader, private tutor, preschool site director, technology coordinator, Local School Council (LSC) member, PBIS coach, attendance team leader, MTSS co-coordinator, assistant principal, diversity & equity chairperson, and much more.
+Dr. Williams is currently serving as a, tenured-track, Assistant Professor in Illinois.
+However, Dr. Williams has held multiple positions and titles throughout her career: teacher’s assistant, teacher, grade level team leader, private tutor, preschool site director, technology coordinator, Local School Council (LSC) member, PBIS coach, attendance team leader, MTSS co-coordinator, assistant principal, diversity & equity chairperson, and much more.

 Dr. Williams believes that all students can succeed with adequate resources, experiences, and committed stakeholders that believe in high expectations, self-reflection, and continuous self-improvement.

 "The Panacea Consulting Firm LLC" & "Strengthened To Win Inc" (Nonprofit Organization) was officially founded after Dr. Williams continuously encountered systemic racism, white supremacy, and oppressive environments as a minority woman, and high achieving professional.
-She also witnessed these same unjust behaviors and practices towards minority students within the K-12 setting, which often led to students being over suspended, illiterate, and unwelcome in their neighborhood schools; and she wanted to provide a “panacea” for the trauma that is experienced within and without the school building for marginalized students.
+She also witnessed these same unjust behaviors and practices towards minority students within the K-12 setting, which often led to students being over suspended, illiterate, and unwelcome in their neighborhood schools; and she wanted to provide a “panacea” for the trauma that is experienced within and without the school building for marginalized students, educators, parents, families, & individuals!

-Dr. Williams’ strong passion for inclusivity, equity, literacy, and social-emotional development for all students has enabled her to be a passionate activist, trailblazer, researcher, instructional leader, and CEO.
+Dr. Williams’ strong passion for emotional healing, inclusivity, equity, justice, literacy, and social-emotional learning & development for all students has enabled her to be a passionate activist, trailblazer, researcher, instructional leader, coach, professor, and CEO.

 My self-propelling and problem-solving capacity enable me to utilize my passions, experiences, and knowledge as an instructional leader and equity warrior to transform institutions & organizations.